stackhpc/ansible-slurm-appliance/packer/README.md

 # Notes for developers

-The Packer build VM is added to both groups `compute` and `builder`, with the latter allowing `environments/common/inventory/group_vars/builder/defaults.yml` to set variables specifically for the VM where the real cluster may not be contactable (depending on where the build is run from).
+The Packer build VM is added to both the `builder` group and the groups specified in the packer `groups` variable, with the former allowing `environments/common/inventory/group_vars/builder/defaults.yml` to set variables specifically for the VM where the real cluster may not be contactable (depending on where the build is run from).
 Currently this means:
 - Enabling but not starting `slurmd`.
 - Setting NFS mounts to `present` but not `mounted`